 Monday, April 13, 2015

-MC5 ON THE COVER OF THE ROLLING STONE
+MC5 FROM THE GARAGE TO THE COVER OF THE ROLLING STONE JAN 4 1969

 Some called the MC5 (for "Motor City Five," after their home base) the first '70s band of the '60s.
 The group's loud, hard, fast sound and violently antiestablishment ideology almost precisely prefigured much of punk rock.
 There was, however, one crucial difference: The MC5 truly believed in the power of rock & roll to change the world.
 The band first formed in high school and came to prominence in 1967–68 as the figureheads (or "house band") of John Sinclair's radical White Panther Party.